Configure interactivity (questions and answers)

 Choose the right interaction type

-Every object uses one of these interaction types:
+Every object uses one of these interaction types.
+If you just want the fastest experience, choose Direct.

 |---|---|---|

-Use Direct when the discovery itself is the reward.
+Use Direct when finding the object is the reward.
 Use a question when you want participants to pause, observe, or solve something before they collect the object.

 Configure the interaction